dicksont/jquery-xtable/README.md

 ## .row

-Returns the jQuery object that contains the tr row element matching the selector.
+Returns the jQuery object that contains the td elements from the row matching the selector.

 To select the first row: